teshi24/PASSION-Bias-Evaluation/README.md

 Note that our experiments were run on a DGX Workstation 1.
 If less computational power is available, this would require adaptations of the configuration file.

+For any experiment, the _label_ and _PASSION_split_ files must be available in the _data_ folder, as well as the PASSION data.
+Access to the data must be requested via PASSION's webpage: https://passionderm.github.io/.

 ### Experiment: Differential Diagnosis and Detecting Impetigo (Table 2 and 3)
 > python -m src.evaluate_experiments --config_path configs/default.yaml --exp1 --exp2